 Phones 4u.
 Legal proceedings were issued in the High Court against O2 by the Administrators of Phones 4u.
-The trial of this case in the High Court took place in Spring/ Summer 2022.
-Mr Justice Roth handed down his judgment on 10 November 2023.
-The Court rejected all of Phones4u's claims.
-After applying for, and being denied permission to appeal at first instance, the Court of Appeal granted Phones4u's application.
+The trial of this case in the High Court took place in 2022 and judgment was handed down in November 2023.
+The Court rejected all of Phones 4u's claims.
+After applying for, and being denied permission to, appeal at first instance, the Court of Appeals granted Phones 4u's application.
 The appeal will be heard in May 2025.

 Class action regarding alleged combined handset and airtime charges overpayment.
-In December 2023 we received a claim brought against Telefonica UK by an individual acting as a proposed class representative.
-The same individual is bringing similar claims against the other three mobile network operators.
-These claims are brought in the Competition Appeal Tribunal.
-It is alleged in these claims that customers with combined handset and airtime contracts have been overcharged when their handset minimum term contract expired.
+In December 2023, we received a claim brought against Telefonica UK and the other mobile network operators by an individual acting as a proposed class representative.
+These claims are brought in the Competition Appeal Tribunal using a specific regime for competition law class actions.
+It is alleged that the mobile operators are either individually or collectively dominant and that their customers with combined handset and airtime contracts have been overcharged when their handset minimum term contract expired.

 The claimant assesses the value of the claim against Telefonica UK at £256.0 million and as against the four mobile network operators at £3.3 billion.
-Discussions regarding the claims are preliminary and there are various procedural stages to be completed before the matter may proceed, including the determination of whether the claim can be 'certified' at a Tribunal hearing which has been listed for 3-4 days from 31 March 2025.
+The litigation is at an early stage and before it can progress the claim needs to be certified at a Tribunal hearing (i.e. approved by the Tribunal to proceed as a collective action).
+The certification hearing will take place in March/April 2025.
+Any final determination of the claim is unlikely for several years.
 We intend to vigorously defend this matter.

 Other Regulatory Matters.
 Mobile, broadband internet, video and fixed-line telephony businesses are subject to significant regulation and supervision by various regulatory bodies in the UK.
 Adverse regulatory developments could subject our businesses to a number of risks.
-Regulation, including conditions imposed on us by competition or other authorities as a requirement to close acquisitions or dispositions, could limit growth, revenue and the number and types of services offered and could lead to increased operating costs and property, plant and equipment additions.
-In addition, regulation may also restrict our operations and subject them to further competitive pressure, including pricing restrictions, interconnect and other access obligations, and restrictions or controls on content, including content provided by third parties.
+Regulation, including conditions imposed on us by competition or other authorities as a requirement to close acquisitions or divestments, could limit growth, revenue and the number and types of services offered and could lead to increased operating costs and property, plant and equipment additions.
+In addition, regulation may also restrict our operations and subject them to further competitive pressure, including pricing restrictions, interconnect and other access obligations and restrictions or controls on content, including content provided by third parties.
 Failure to comply with current or future regulation could expose our businesses to various penalties.